KhronosGroup/KTX-Software/lib/basisu/README.md

 # basis_universal
-Basis Universal GPU Texture and Texture Video Compression Codec
+Basis Universal Supercompressed GPU Texture Codec

-Basis Universal is a ["supercompressed"](http://gamma.cs.unc.edu/GST/gst.pdf) compressed GPU texture and [compressed texture video](http://gamma.cs.unc.edu/MPTC/) compression system that outputs a highly compressed intermediate file format (.basis) that can be quickly transcoded to a [very wide variety](https://github.com/BinomialLLC/basis_universal/wiki/OpenGL-texture-format-enums-table) of GPU compressed and uncompressed pixel formats: ASTC 4x4 L/LA/RGB/RGBA, PVRTC1 4bpp RGB/RGBA, PVRTC2 RGB/RGBA, BC7 mode 6 RGB, BC7 mode 5 RGB/RGBA, BC1-5 RGB/RGBA/X/XY, ETC1 RGB, ETC2 RGBA, ATC RGB/RGBA, ETC2 EAC R11 and RG11, FXT1 RGB, and uncompressed raster image formats 8888/565/4444.
+Basis Universal is a ["supercompressed"](http://gamma.cs.unc.edu/GST/gst.pdf) GPU texture compression system that outputs a highly compressed intermediate file format (.basis) that can be quickly transcoded to a [very wide variety](https://github.com/BinomialLLC/basis_universal/wiki/OpenGL-texture-format-enums-table) of GPU compressed and uncompressed pixel formats: ASTC 4x4 L/LA/RGB/RGBA, PVRTC1 4bpp RGB/RGBA, PVRTC2 RGB/RGBA, BC7 mode 6 RGB, BC7 mode 5 RGB/RGBA, BC1-5 RGB/RGBA/X/XY, ETC1 RGB, ETC2 RGBA, ATC RGB/RGBA, ETC2 EAC R11 and RG11, FXT1 RGB, and uncompressed raster image formats 8888/565/4444.

+The system now supports two modes: a high quality mode which is internally based off the [UASTC compressed texture format](https://richg42.blogspot.com/2020/01/uastc-block-format-encoding.html), and the original lower quality mode which is based off a subset of ETC1 called "ETC1S".
+UASTC is for extremely high quality (similar to BC7 quality) textures, and ETC1S is for very small files.
+The ETC1S system includes built-in data compression, while the UASTC system includes an optional Rate Distortion Optimization (RDO) post-process stage that conditions the encoded UASTC texture data in the .basis file so it can be more effectively LZ compressed by the end user.
+More technical details about UASTC integration are [here](https://github.com/BinomialLLC/basis_universal/wiki/UASTC-implementation-details).

 Basis files support non-uniform texture arrays, so cubemaps, volume textures, texture arrays, mipmap levels, video sequences, or arbitrary texture "tiles" can be stored in a single file.
 The compressor is able to exploit color and pattern correlations across the entire file, so multiple images with mipmaps can be stored very efficiently in a single file.

-The system's bitrate depends on the quality setting and image content, but common usable bitrates are .3-1.25 bits/texel. .basis files are typically 10-25% smaller than using RDO texture compression of the internal texture data stored in the .basis file followed by LZMA.
-The current system is what we've been calling the "baseline" system, which is designed to reach all the GPU formats.
-The next major step is to extend the system to allow for much higher quality for the ASTC and BC7 texture formats.
+The system's bitrate depends on the quality setting and image content, but common usable ETC1S bitrates are .3-1.25 bits/texel.
+ETC1S .basis files are typically 10-25% smaller than using RDO texture compression of the internal texture data stored in the .basis file followed by LZMA.
+For UASTC files, the bitrate is fixed at 8bpp, but with RDO post-processing and user-provided LZ compression on the .basis file the effective bitrate can be as low as 2bpp for video or for individual textures approximately 4-6bpp.

 The transcoder has been fuzz tested using [zzuf](https://www.linux.com/news/fuzz-testing-zzuf).

 So far, we've compiled the code using MSVS 2019, under Ubuntu x64 using cmake with either clang 3.8 or gcc 5.4, and emscripten 1.35 to asm.js.
 (Be sure to use this version or later of emcc, as earlier versions fail with internal errors/exceptions during compilation.)
 The compressor is multithreaded by default, but this can be disabled using the -no_multithreading command line option.
 The transcoder is currently single threaded.

-A simple asm.js Texture Video demo is [here](http://binomial.biz/TextureVideoTest/).
+Basis Universal supports "skip blocks" in ETC1S compressed texture arrays, which makes it useful for basic [compressed texture video](http://gamma.cs.unc.edu/MPTC/) applications.
+Note that Basis Universal is still at heart a GPU texture compression system, not a video codec, so bitrates will be larger than even MPEG1.

+### Important Usage Notes

+**The "-q X" option controls the output quality in ETC1S mode.** The default is quality level 128. "-q 255" will increase quality quite a bit.
+If you want even higher quality, try "-max_selectors 16128 -max_endpoints 16128" instead of -q. -q internally tries to set the codebook sizes (or the # of quantization intervals for endpoints/selectors) for you.
+You need to experiment with the quality level on your content.

+For tangent space normal maps, you should separate X into RGB and Y into Alpha, and provide the compressor with 32-bit/pixel input images.
+Or use the "-separate_rg_to_color_alpha" command line option which does this for you.
+The internal texture format that Basis Universal uses (ETC1S) doesn't handle tangent space normal maps encoded into RGB well.
+You need to separate the channels and recover Z in the pixel shader using z=sqrt(1-x^2-y^2).

 ### 3rd party code dependencies

-The transcoder (in the "transcoder" directory) is a single .cpp source file library which has no 3rd party code dependencies.
+The stand-alone transcoder (in the "transcoder" directory) is a single .cpp source file library which has no 3rd party code dependencies.

 The encoder uses [lodepng](https://lodev.org/lodepng/) for loading and saving PNG images, which is Copyright (c) 2005-2019 Lode Vandevenne.
 It uses the zlib license.
+It also uses [apg_bmp](https://github.com/capnramses/apg/tree/master/apg_bmp) for loading BMP images, which is Copyright 2019 Anton Gerdelan.
+It uses the Apache 2.0 license.

 The encoder uses [tcuAstcUtil.cpp](https://chromium.googlesource.com/external/deqp/+/refs/heads/master/framework/common/tcuAstcUtil.cpp), from the [Android drawElements Quality Program (deqp) Testing Suite](https://source.android.com/devices/graphics/deqp-testing), for unpacking the transcoder's ASTC output for testing/validation purposes.
 This code is Copyright 2016 The Android Open Source Project, and uses the Apache 2.0 license.
 We have modified the code so it has no external dependencies, and disabled HDR support.